esheetz/human_robot_red_teaming/README.md

 - [x] rename red teamed data files to indicate both RS generation and CFA generation
 - [x] NOTE that CFA will likely create situations with same (condition,pre-conseq) and different (action,post-conseq), since point of CFA is to understand effects; probably want list instead of dictionary
 - [x] add counter-factual policy to red team policy
-- [ ] add support to red team node to do both RS and CFA modes
+- [x] add support to red team node to do both RS and CFA modes
 - [ ] randomly select risky scenario
 - [ ] randomly select risk mitigating action
 - [ ] ask user for input on state space
 - [ ] error checking on user input
-- [ ] check for multiples? may not be necessary
 - [ ] write to YAML file

 Model creation